george-aidonidis/dotfiles/polybar/.config/polybar/readme.md

 At the moment polybar is configured in a combination of default modules and some custom ones.
 Check how to add your custom script [here](https://github.com/jaagr/polybar/wiki/Module:-script)

+**Important note**: If you wish to use the scripts defined in this repo you would need to give them proper permissions (make them executable) otherwise this personalized polybar will not work properly.

 ### Workspaces

 ![workspaces](https://i.imgur.com/hXJGOjR.png)